List of JoJo's Bizarre Adventure characters: Part 1: Phantom Blood

 Tonpetty is a Tibetan monk who mastered Hamon and trained Will, Dire, and Straizo in it; he warned Will that he foresaw Will dying if he continued to train in Hamon, but Will brushed it off.
 He later accompanies them to their fight alongside Jonathan and Speedwagon against Dio, in which Will and Dire are both killed.
 He ultimately fights off Dio and his remaining zombies.
+His fate is unknown; he is last seen waving Jonathan and Erina goodbye as they go off on their honeymoon to America.

 In Japanese, he is voiced by Tamio Ōki in the anime, Osamu Saka in the 2006 video game, and Yoshisada Sakaguchi in the 2007 film.
 In English, he is voiced by Michael McConnohie.